pgjdbc/www/documentation/head/connect.md

 	Specifies the name of the JAAS system or application login configuration.

+*	`ApplicationName = String`

+	Specifies the name of the application that is using the connection.
+	This allows a database administrator to see what applications are connected to the server and what resources they are using through views like pg_stat_activity.

 *	`gsslib = String`

 	Force either SSPI (Windows transparent single-sign-on) or GSSAPI (Kerberos, via JSSE)